 There are many diseases carried by blood and body fluids.
-The most common are the Hepatitis B Virus (HBV), and Hepatitis C nicks, skin abrasions, dermatitis (skin rash), acne, or mucous membranes of your mouth, eyes or nose.
+The most common are the Hepatitis B Virus (HBV), and Hepatitis C

+(HBC) and the Human Immunodeficiency Virus (HIV).
+The ways these different diseases are transmitted in the workplace are similar.
+HBV, HIV and other pathogens may be present in body fluids containing visible blood, semen and vaginal secretions, and torn or loose skin.
+The pathogens cause infection by entering your body through open cuts, nicks, skin abrasions, dermatitis (skin rash), acne, or mucous membranes of your mouth, eyes or nose.
 These diseases can also be transmitted by direct or indirect contact.
 Indirect contact happens when you touch an object or surface contaminated with blood or other infectious materials and transfer the infections to your mouth, eyes, nose, or open skin.
 Contaminated surfaces are a major source of the spread of hepatitis.
 HBV can survive on environmental surfaces dried and at room temperatures for at least one week.